Radicalization: Poverty

 The association between radicalization and poverty is a myth.
 Many terrorists come from middle-class backgrounds and have university-level educations, particularly in the technical sciences and engineering.
 There is no statistical association between poverty and militant radicalization.
 As outlined above, poverty and disadvantage may incentivize joining a mutual aid organization with radical tendencies, but this does not mean that poverty proper is responsible for radicalization.

 Mental illness

 Though personal psychology does play a significant part in radicalization, mental illness is not a root cause of terrorism specifically or ideological radicalization broadly.
 Even in the case of suicide terrorism, psychological pathologies, such as depression and schizophrenia are largely absent.
 In the case of lone wolf terrorism rather than group terrorism, the case is less clear.
 Compared to the general population, lone wolf terrorists are significantly more likely to have been diagnosed with a mental illness, although it is not an accurate profiler.
 Studies have found that roughly a third of lone wolf terrorists have been diagnosed at some point in their life with a mental illness.
 This puts lone wolves as being 13.5 times more likely to suffer from a mental illness than a member of an organized terrorist group, such as al-Qaeda or ISIS.

+Prevention and de-radicalization

+Deradicalization is the process of prevention and stigmatisation of utilizing violence.